-Self-governance procedures are proposed because the reforms proposed are incremental amendments / enhancements to existing arrangements.
+Self-governance procedures are proposed because this Modification seeks to deliver incremental amendments / enhancements to existing arrangements.
 Therefore, while this Modification is expected to be beneficial in terms of system safety and security of supply, the Proposer does not believe that such impacts will be sufficiently material to warrant Authority Direction.